 - Personal items

-- Field (Scout shirt) and Activity (Scout t-shirt) uniform
+- Field uniform (Scout uniform) and activity uniform (Scout t-shirt)

 - Hand sanitizer

 - BSA Annual Health and Medical Record (Part A & B for any Scouting event) for every person attending